 Here are a few alternatives you might want to consider if you’re not sure a Marcus loan is a good fit.

-- Avant: An Avant personal loan may make sense for you if you have less-than-stellar credit.
-For more info, read our Avant personal loan review.
+- Avant: An Avant personal loan may make sense for you if you have less-than-perfect credit.